-Linda has worked collaboratively with industry, academic, government and non-profit organizations in the freshwater space for the past ten years, focusing mainly on legal and policy issues as well as and helping water technology companies bring their products and services to market.
+Linda has worked collaboratively with industry, government and academic organizations in the freshwater space for the past 15 years, focusing mainly on legal and policy issues as well as helping water technology companies bring their products and services to market.

 Biologist, US Fish & Wildlife Service, Green Bay